Protonull/protonull.github.io/_posts/2022-10-18-polymc-drama.md

 For context, all of the PolyMC Discord's public text channels were locked since they concluded 'laughing their asses off in vc' since they were all being inundated with extremely Terms-of-Service-breaking content.
 In the last hour or so, Lenny attempted to open some new text channels, but they too were likewise inundated.
 He first tried limiting message history with the intention of avoiding reports to Discord, but he soon deleted the channel altogether.
 He then attempted to create another channel, warning people that they'll be banned for breaking the Terms of Service, but this had little to no effect.

-I got banned for sarcastically praising Lenny's good work and how nobody could've possibly predicted that deliberately purging "leftoids" would foster such a lovely atmosphere full of pleasant people with very peaceful and tolerant views.
+I got banned for sarcastically praising Lenny's good work and how nobody could've possibly predicted that publicly purging "leftoids" would foster such a lovely atmosphere full of pleasant people with very peaceful and tolerant views.
 I suppose he didn't find that funny.
 I suppose he's not such a fan on trolling when it's against him.
 Interesting.

 ---